Blue Jackets vs. Penguins Prediction & Picks - November 14

 Blue Jackets Splits and Trends

-- The Blue Jackets (4-7-4 overall) have posted a record of 1-4-5 in matchups that have required OT this season.
+- The Blue Jackets have posted a record of 1-4-5 in overtime games on their way to an overall mark of 4-7-4.

-- In the six games Columbus has played that were decided by one goal, it racked up five points.
+- Columbus has earned five points (1-2-3) in its six games decided by one goal.

-- This season the Blue Jackets scored just one goal in one game and they lost that matchup.
+- This season the Blue Jackets registered just one goal in one game and they lost that matchup.

 - Columbus has one point (0-2-1) in three games this season when it has scored a pair of goals.

-- The Blue Jackets have earned 11 points in their nine games with three or more goals scored.
+- The Blue Jackets have scored at least three goals in nine games, earning 11 points from those contests.

-- Columbus has scored a lone power-play goal in four games this season and has recorded six points from those matchups.
+- This season, Columbus has capitalized on a single power-play goal in four games has a record of 2-0-2 in those matchups.

 - When it outshoots its opponent this season, Columbus has posted a record of 1-2-2 (four points).